 Desert roses overall need a very light amount of fertilizer.
 The thing we should keep in mind is when should we fertilize our babies, what & how often to feed them.
 It also depends on whether or not you have pruned your desert roses or whether your babies are grafted ones.
-Let's check out some ideas with us.
+Come on along & let's check out some ideas together.

 For Very Young Desert Roses

 For young babies that are only 2 weeks old, we usually don't feed them with any fertilizer.
 This ensures their young roots are not being burned or fried up by too much nutrients in the soil.

 If you want the plants to grow faster, try Osmocote.
 Some Thai Adenium nurseries use this stuff when planting Thai Soco adenium seeds to boost growth.

 Normally, when the adenium grow a little bit older (about 3 weeks old), we may use a secret feed that some growers have shared.